ScalablyTyped/Converter/docs/plugin.md

  only types found in the chosen stdlib will be translated.

 ### `stOutputPackage`
-For aesthetic reasons, or because you want to shade the typings in a new package if you're building a library, you can adjust the top-level package into which we put the generated code.
+You can adjust the top-level package into which we put the generated code.

 ```scala
 project.settings(